Smoking in New Zealand: Legislation

 The first building in the world to have a smoke-free policy was the Old Government Building in Wellington in 1876.
 This policy was enacted over concerns about the threat of fire, as it was the second largest wooden building in the world.

+Sales

 The earliest attempt at tobacco control was in 1907, when the government moved to ban tobacco sales to persons under the age of 16, as it was feared that tobacco would "stunt" a minor's growth.
 However, this law was not enforced until 1988.
 In 1997, the age restriction was increased to 18 years.
 Although it is now illegal to sell tobacco products to a minor, a minor may still publicly consume, possess and distribute tobacco to friends without penalty (as opposed to alcohol).